jingqiuELE/tinyvpn/README.md

 1. Authentication Service:
     1. Exchange username and password for session key
     2. Put session key into client-session map
-2. Transport Layer Listener:
+2. Connection Layer Listener:
     1. TCP or UDP socket listener, accepts connection/packets from the client
     2. Extract session key to create / load corresponding client, maintains client-session map
-    3. Put packets into a packets channel
+    3. Put packets into a encrypted packets channel
     4. Accepts packets from packets return channel, lookup the corresponding client connection and return the packets
 3. Decryption/Encryption Layer:
     1. Decrypt the packet content from packets channel to tun